schlu/schlu.github.io/_posts/2013-10-18-Lapse-The-World.markdown

 ## Origin Story

 I am excited to announce my first new personal project in awhile.
-It is called [Lapse The World](http://lapsetheworld.com/).
+It is called [Lapse the World](http://lapsetheworld.com/).
 It is a app for making time lapses on your iPhone.
 It is my first (completed) project that involves [AVFoundation](https://developer.apple.com/av-foundation/).
 It took me way out of my comfort zone in the best possible way.

 It started as a proof of concept because a job required me make extensive use of a framework I wasn't comfortable with.
 I didn't end up getting the job for a variety of reasons.
 I did end up getting a taste for audio and video programming.
 It is different than the usual consume web services and do something on the device.
 My friend calls this type of programming being a "bit dump truck driver".